ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: simple regression 3

-   In the simple regression example above, make your own synthetic data set and try it out in the script.
+   In the `Simple regression example`_, make your own synthetic data set and try it out in the script.
 The performance will depend a lot on the data and the model.

    .. solution:: Change function